GU-CLASP/GU-CLASP.github.io/content/pages/people/mehdi-ghanimifard/index.md

 role: 4
 title: "PhD Student"
 ---
-Mehdi Ghanimifard is a PhD Student at CLASP
+Mehdi Ghanimifard is a PhD Student at CLASP.